o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 }
 ```

 This shows that the ancestor objects of "Amazon", "Editor", and "Preferences" aren't output to the dumped text data.
-If the objective is to write out the ancestor JSON objects to the Editor Preference settings, then set the "m\_jsonPointerPrefix" variable in the DumperSettings.
+If you need to write out the ancestor JSON objects to the Editor Preference settings, then set the `m_jsonPointerPrefix` variable in the `DumperSettings`.

-<a id="dump-preferences-with-key-and-anchor"></a>
-### Example: Storing Editor Preferences using a key of `"/Amazon/Editor/Preferences"` and Anchor of `"Amazon/Editor/Preferences"`
+## Storing Editor Preferences using a key and an anchor

-Invoking the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of "/Amazon/Editor/Preferences" As well setting the JSON Pointer Prefix parameter in the DumperSettings to "/Amazon/Editor/Preferences"
+The following example invokes the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of "/Amazon/Editor/Preferences" and sets the JSON pointer prefix parameter in the `DumperSettings` to "/Amazon/Editor/Preferences":

 ```c++
 AZ::SettingsRegistryMergeUtils::DumperSettings dumperSettings;